chienthan3241/docker-NGINX-php-fpm-magento2-gmt/README.md

-Docker composer running NGINX, PHP, MySQL, PHPMyAdmin all requirements for magento2
+Germantom Development environment unsing Docker composer running NGINX, PHP, MySQL, PHPMyAdmin all requirements for magento2

 ## Install pre-requirements
 All pre-requirements should be available for your distribution.
 The most important are :